MarlinFirmware/MarlinDocumentation/articles/gcode-movement.md

 </blockquote>

 ### Example
-Display '''Click When Ready''' on the LCD screen and wait forever for a controller button press:
+Display `Click When Ready` on the LCD screen and wait forever for a controller button press:

 ```
  M0 Click When Ready
 ```

-Display '''Wait for user...''' on the LCD screen and wait 10 seconds for a controller button press, then continue:
+Display `Wait for user...` on the LCD screen and wait 10 seconds for a controller button press, then continue:

 ```
  M0 S10